 Physical therapy plays a pivotal role in addressing leg weakness, a common issue that can stem from various conditions such as spinal stenosis, osteoarthritis, balance disorders, and more.
 As a rehabilitative approach, physical therapy not only focuses on alleviating symptoms but also on strengthening the body and improving overall functional mobility.

-Long-term Rehabilitation Goals: The ultimate goal of physical therapy for leg weakness is to enable patients to regain as much independence and functionality as possible.
-This often involves setting long-term rehabilitation goals, which can range from improving the ability to perform daily tasks without assistance to returning to recreational activities.
+Long-Term Goals: Ultimately, physical therapy seeks to restore as much independence and functionality as possible.
+Plans might range from performing daily tasks without assistance to returning to recreational activities.

 X. Degenerative Joint Disease Symptoms and Management

 Degenerative joint disease, commonly known as osteoarthritis, is a chronic condition that significantly affects the joints, leading to pain, stiffness, and reduced mobility.
-Understanding its symptoms and effective management strategies is crucial for those living with this condition, as it helps in maintaining functionality and quality of life.
+Recognizing its symptoms and effective management strategies is crucial for those living with this condition.

 XI.
 Benign Paroxysmal Positional Vertigo (BPPV) Treatment